Williams FW12: FW12

-It was at Silverstone for the British Grand Prix that Williams Technical Director Patrick Head decided to dump the reactive suspension system for a more conventional one.
-This was a process that Head had previously stated could not be done without a great deal of development and work, but at the team's home Grand Prix, a race it had won the previous two years, the situation was desperate as Mansell had finished the first qualifying session 13th while Patrese was 30th, some 14 seconds slower than the final starting position of 26th.
-Overnight after Friday qualifying the team worked tirelessly to convert the cars.
-While Head admitted it was a bodge job done on the fly and would have to be re-worked later, both Mansell and Patrese expressed delight with the car, Mansell qualifying 11th while Patrese improved by 18 seconds to start 15th.
-The race was also a boost for Williams as Mansell drove his car in heavy rain to a hard fought 2nd place, his first points of the season, setting fastest lap along the way (one of only two non-turbo fastest laps of the season).
+It was at Silverstone for the British Grand Prix that Williams Technical Director Patrick Head decided to replace the reactive suspension system for a more conventional one.
+This was a process that Head had previously stated could not be done without a great deal of development and work, but at the team's home Grand Prix, a race it had won the previous two years, the situation was desperate as Mansell had finished the first qualifying session 13th while Patrese was 30th and last, some 14 seconds slower than the final starting position of 26th.
+Overnight after Friday qualifying the team worked to convert the cars.
+While Head admitted it was a "bodge job done on the fly" and would have to be re-worked later, both Mansell and Patrese expressed delight with the car, Mansell improved his times by 1.3 seconds to qualify 11th while Patrese improved by 17.864 seconds to jump from 30th to 15th.
+The race was also a boost for Williams as Mansell drove his car in heavy rain to second place, his first points of the season, setting fastest lap along the way (one of only two non-turbo fastest laps of the season).

 Mansell was forced to miss the Belgian and Italian races because of chickenpox and was substituted by Martin Brundle and Jean-Louis Schlesser consecutively.
-Brundle had previously driven F1 for Tyrrell and Zakspeed from 1984-87.
+Brundle had previously driven F1 for Tyrrell and Zakspeed from 1984 to 1987.
 Schlesser drove in what would be the only World Championship F1 race of his career.
 He had previously driven a RAM-Ford to 6th in the non-championship 1983 Race of Champions, then unsuccessfully tried to qualify the car a week later for the French Grand Prix and had not driven an F1 car since.

-Despite a long and successful career which has included twice winning the Paris-Dakar Rally, Schlesser will forever be remembered for his drive at Monza, as it was his clash on lap 49 of 51 with race leader Ayrton Senna in the McLaren-Honda at the Variante de Rettifilio chicane which took Senna out of the race.
-This was McLaren's only loss of the season, and handed Ferrari's Gerhard Berger and Michele Alboreto an emotional 1-2 result only a month after the death of Enzo Ferrari.
+Despite a long and successful career in motor racing (he is a 2 time Dakar Rally winner and was twice World Sportscar Champion), Schlesser will forever be remembered for his drive at Monza, as it was his clash on lap 49 of 51 with race leader Ayrton Senna in the McLaren-Honda at the Variante de Rettifilio chicane which took Senna out of the race.
+This was McLaren's only loss of the season, and handed Ferrari's Gerhard Berger and Michele Alboreto finishing the race with a 1-2 result only a month after the death of Enzo Ferrari.